Nonlinear Independent Component Analysis for Discrete-Time and Continuous-Time Signals: Introduction

-This simple observation was significantly improved by P.\ Comon \cite{COM} who proved that for $f$ \emph{linear}, the original source $S$ may be identified from $X$ even up to scaling and a permutation of its components if $S$ is modelled as a random vector whose coordinates $S^i$ are not only uncorrelated but \emph{statistically independent}.
-This mathematical insight quickly became the theoretical foundation of \emph{Independent Component Analysis (ICA)}, a popular statistical method that has since seen wide-ranging theoretical investigations and extensions, e.g.\ \citep{BJO,SAM}, and has been successfully implemented in numerous widely-applied algorithms, e.g.\ \citep{BCM,CD2,HAT,HYF}; see the monographs \citep{HBS,HKO} as well as \cite{HRS,MNT} for an overview.\\[-0.5em]
+This simple observation can be significantly improved by way of the classical Darmois-Skitovich theorem \citep{reiersol1950,DAR,SKI} which implies that for $f$ linear, the original source $S$ may be identified from $X$ even up to scaling and a permutation of its components if $S$ is modelled as a random vector whose coordinates $S^i$ are not only uncorrelated but statistically independent.
+This mathematical insight, elaborated in P.\ Comon's seminal framework \cite{COM}, quickly became the theoretical foundation of \emph{Independent Component Analysis (ICA)}, a popular statistical method that has since seen far-reaching theoretical investigations and extensions, e.g.\ \citep{BJO,SAM}, and has been successfully implemented in numerous widely-applied algorithms, e.g.\ \citep{BCM,CD2,HAT,HYF}; see for instance \cite{ERK,HRS,MNT} as well as the monographs \citep{HBS,HKO} for an overview.\\[-0.5em]

+Comon's contribution is arguably the most conceptionally influential answer to the above inference task \eqref{intext:ProblemOfBSS} to date that was both practically relevant and mathematically rigorous.
+However, Comon's approach applies to linear relationships \eqref{ICA-Relation} between $X$ and $S$ only, because among nonlinear mixing functions on $\R^d$ there are many `non-trivial' transformations that preserve the mutual statistical independence of their input vectors \cite{HYP}.
+This is a substantial limitation not only from a theoretical perspective but also in applications, where real-world data is often assumed to depend nonlinearly on certain nonredundant (independent) explanatory source signals and the instantaneous invertible nonlinear model \eqref{ICA-Relation} is deemed an adequate description of this dependence.
+See for instance \citep{ardizzone2018applications, cranmer2020applications, he2018applications, ican2017applications, khoshnevis2019applications, ding2019miningmachine,noe2020applications} and the references therein for a few according example applications of nonlinear BSS ranging from the analysis of star clusters in interstellar gas clouds and biomedical tissue monitoring during surgery over electroencephalography and molecular simulation to statistical process monitoring, vibration analysis and stock market prediction.\\[-0.5em]